-MOTION: Teresa Black moved, seconded by Randi Hanson, to delegate authority to
+MOTION: Terrence Erickson moved, seconded by Randi Hanson, to delegate

-Delegation to DSPS When Applicant's History Has Been Previously Reviewed
+Delegation to DSPS When Applicant's History Has Been Previously Reviewed and there is no new conviction record.

-MOTION: Terry Erickson moved, seconded by Teresa Black, to delegate authority to

-Department staff to approve applications where criminal background checks have been approved for a previous occupational therapy credential and there is no new conviction record.
 Motion carried unanimously.

+MOTION: Randi Hanson moved, seconded by Teresa Black, to delegate authority to

+Department staff to approve applications where criminal background checks have been approved for a previous occupational therapy credential